MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 There are a few things you should keep in mind when capacity planning for virtualizaiton:

-- Many applications use NTLM <!--Acronym--> authentication by default or in certain configurations.
+- Many applications use Network Level Trust Manager (NTLM) authentication by default or in certain configurations.
 - As the number of active clients increases, so does the need for application servers to have more capacity.
 - Clients sometimes keep sessions open for a limited time and instead reconnect on a regular basis for services like email pull sync.
 - Web proxy servers that require authentication for internet access can cause high NTLM load.